Instrument Validity for Heterogeneous Causal Effects: Test Formulation

 We may extend the idea of \citet{kitagawa2015test} and construct the test statistic to be

 for some positive number (trimming parameter) $\xi$.
-Here, $\xi$ plays two roles: (1) Since $\hat{\sigma}_{P_n}$ can be zero, $\xi$ bounds the denominator away from zero; (2) as shown in the Monte Carlo studies of \citet{kitagawa2015test} and the present paper, different values of $\xi$, from small (close to 0) to large (close to 1), may lead to different powers of the test for the same data generating process (DGP), which could be close to 0. \citet{kitagawa2015test} suggests that if there is no prior knowledge available about a likely alternative, the default choice of $\xi$ could be set to $0.07$ according to the simulation studies for the binary treatment and binary instrument case.
+Here, $\xi$ plays two roles: (1) Since $\hat{\sigma}_{P_n}$ can be zero, $\xi$ bounds the denominator away from zero;\footnote{In practice, when the sample size is small, it is possible that we only have a small number of observations for $Z=z_k$ for some $k$.
+In this case, we can use $\sqrt{n}$ instead of $\sqrt{T_n}$ to construct the test statistic.
+We then use \eqref{eq.estimated stat variance multi} to find an empirical bound for $\hat{\sigma}_{P_n}$, and use this bound to determine the values of $\xi$.
+We could also redefine the instrument $Z$, in some cases, such that we have more observations for each possible value of the redefined instrument.
+For example, we may define the new instrument $\tilde{Z}=1\{Z\ge z_0\}$ for some $z_0$.
+However, this will change the definitions of all types of individuals (always takers, compliers, defiers, and never takers).
+In this case, we need to guarantee that the instrument used in the empirical analysis and the instrument used in the test are the same.
+The test result for $\tilde{Z}$ may be false for $Z$.} (2) as shown in the Monte Carlo studies of \citet{kitagawa2015test} and the present paper, different values of $\xi$, from small (close to 0) to large (close to 1), may lead to different powers of the test for the same data generating process (DGP), which could be close to 0. \citet{kitagawa2015test} suggests that if there is no prior knowledge available about a likely alternative, the default choice of $\xi$ could be set to $0.07$ according to the simulation studies for the binary treatment and binary instrument case.
 They also suggest that users report test results using different values of $\xi$.
 This paper constructs the test statistic in a way that, loosely speaking, computes the weighted average of the test statistics in \eqref{eq.test stat K} over $\xi$.\footnote{In this way, we can avoid repeating the test using the same data set but different values of $\xi$ and making a decision based on all these results.
 The potential issue of multiple comparisons can be prevented accordingly.} If we put all the weight on one particular value of $\xi$, the test statistic degenerates to the test statistic in \eqref{eq.test stat K}.

 Let $\Xi$ be a predetermined closed subset of $[0,1]$ such that $0\not\in\Xi$.
 The set $\Xi$ contains all the values of $\xi$ used for constructing the test statistic.
 Only one of the values greater than (or equal to) the bound in Lemma \ref{lemma.weak convergence phi_K}, say $1$, needs to be included in $\Xi$.
 The test statistic in \eqref{eq.test stat K} reduces to the unweighted KS statistic when $\xi=1$.
 Let $\nu$ be a positive measure on $\Xi$. \begin{assumption} The measure $\nu$ satisfies that $0<\nu(\Xi)<\infty$ and ${S}_n\in L^{1}(\nu)$ for all $\omega\in\Omega$ and all $n$ with